InfinityInside/SelfAssessment/Skills/Paradigms.md

   - Anemic domain model
   - Class composition
 - OOP basics
-  - Constructor
+  - Constructor: 🖐️ used
-  - Operator `new`
+  - Operator `new`: 🖐️ used
-  - Static method
+  - Static method: 🖐️ used
-  - Method
+  - Method: 🖐️ used
   - Async method
-  - Getters, Setters
+  - Getters, Setters: 🖐️ used
-  - Public fields
+  - Public fields: 🖐️ used
-  - Private fields
+  - Private fields: 🖐️ used
   - Field declarations
-  - Inheritance
+  - Inheritance: 🖐️ used
-  - Parent class
+  - Parent class: 🖐️ used
-  - Polymorphism
+  - Polymorphism: 👂 heard
-  - Abstract class
+  - Abstract class: 🖐️ used
-  - Interface
+  - Interface: 👂 heard
-  - Encapsulation
+  - Encapsulation: 🖐️ used
   - Hidden class
   - Object form
-  - Instance
+  - Instance: 🖐️ used
   - Introspection
   - Reflection
   - The diamond problem